Generic selectors

 • Color: Dark brown with paler markings

-• Size: up to 7 inches or 17 cm
+• Size: Up to 7 inches (17 cm)

-The Pancake tortoise gets its name from its strange, flattened shell shape which allows them to shelter in rock cracks and crevices.
-Although it can be kept outdoors in suitable climates, this species also does well in a large (40-gallon+) terrarium with UVB light and heating.
+The Pancake tortoise gets its name from its strange, flattened shell that allows it to wedge into rock cracks and crevices.
+It can be kept outdoors in suitable climates or in a large (40-gallon+) terrarium with UVB light and heating.
+This critically endangered species is a slow breeder, and wild populations have collapsed due to collection for the pet trade.

 17. Gopher